 17.4.4 Settlement»

 .
-Upon determining the Proper Scope Value and the Termination Costs, if any, the termination settlement (the “Termination Settlement”) shall be determined and invoiced as follows:
+Upon determining the [Proper Scope Value] and the Termination Costs, if any, the termination settlement (the “Termination Settlement”) shall be determined and invoiced as follows:

 (a) if Section is applicable, the Termination Settlement shall be the amounts described in Section .